-The school district may request or require drug and alcohol testing or cannabis testing for other school district personnel, i.e., employees who are not school bus drivers, or job applicants for such positions.
-The school district does not have a legal duty to request or require any employee or job applicant to undergo drug and alcohol testing or cannabis testing as authorized in this policy, except for school bus drivers and other drivers of CMVs who are subject to federally mandated testing.
+The charter school may request or require cannabis testing or drug and alcohol testing for other charter school personnel, i.e., employees who are not school bus drivers, or job applicants for such positions.
+The charter school does not have a legal duty to request or require any employee or job applicant to undergo drug and alcohol or cannabis testing as authorized in this policy, except for school bus drivers and other drivers of CMVs who are subject to federally mandated testing.
 (See Section III. of this policy.)
 If a school bus driver is requested or required to submit to drug or alcohol testing beyond that mandated by federal law, the provisions of Section IV. of this policy will be applicable to such testing.